UBAutograding/devU-api/README.md

 - Controllers: deals with setting status codes, and directing to services.
 For the most part, controllers should be the last piece of middleware in the chain.
 - Services: Workhorse of the application.
 Deals with all major application logic and database calls

 The database models live outside of this control flow as they don't deal with any buisness logic.
 However services will use them to access the database.
-You can largely think of the the models as a 1:1 map to database tables.
+You can largely think of the models as a 1:1 map to database tables.

 ### Shared Modules